jorritfolmer/puppet-splunk/README.md

 ## Principles

-This Puppet module installs and configures Splunk servers with the following principles in mind:
+This Puppet module installs and configures Splunk servers and Splunk universal forwarders with the following principles in mind:

 1. Splunk above Puppet